Portfolio Lighting Replacement Photocell

 Dirt, spider webs, mulch splash, or even nearby decorative items can interfere with how the photocell reads light.
 If the sensor is blocked, the fixture may think it is darker than it really is.

 Loose connections, damaged insulation, or moisture inside the fixture can mimic a sensor failure.
 Outdoor electrical problems often show up after rain, seasonal freeze-thaw cycles, or years of weather exposure.
-If the fixture is part of a larger low voltage system, also review landscape lighting wiring and wire connector guidance.
+If the fixture is part of a larger low-voltage system, also review landscape lighting wiring and wire connector guidance.

 In some setups, the issue may not be the photocell at all.
 If multiple outdoor lights fail together or the whole run behaves strangely, the real problem may be the transformer or timer.
 That is where transformer not working, transformer timer not working, and outdoor transformer lighting become more relevant than a single sensor replacement.